doctorfree/MusicPlayerPlus/README.md

 **mpcplus-tmux**
 : runs mpcplus, a visualizer, and displays album art in a tmux session

+**mppsplash**
+: a fun welcome screen introducing MusicPlayerPlus with ascii graphics

 **raise_cava**
 : raises the cava spectrum visualizer window